ssec/polar2grid/doc/source/introduction.rst

 suitability of this software for any purpose.
 All risk of use is assumed by the user.
-Users agree not to hold SSEC, the University of Wisconsin-Madison, or any of its employees or assigns liable for any consequences resulting from the use of the CSPP Polar2Grid software.
+Users agree not to hold SSEC, the University of Wisconsin-Madison, or any of its employees or assigns liable for any consequences resulting from the use of the CSPP |project| software.